Meshtastic vs MeshCore feature parity

 Local model: Stored rows use clean payload plus replyId / quote preview when applicable — never the bracket wire string.
 Inbound replies with a single-emoji body are classified as tapbacks via meshcorePromoteEmojiOnlyReplyToTapback (live ingest, repair, and display hydration).

 MeshCore Open (r:HASH:INDEX): Parsed inbound for display.
-Outbound r: reactions are sent when MeshCore Open compatibility is enabled in App settings (fallback to keyless @[Name] emoji when the picker emoji is not in the Open index table).
+Outbound r: reactions are sent when MeshCore Open compatibility is enabled in Radio settings (fallback to keyless @[Name] emoji when the picker emoji is not in the Open index table).
 See meshcoreOpenReaction.ts.

-MeshCore Open compatibility (App toggle, default off): Enables keyed outbound text replies (@[Name#replyKey] body), r: reactions, and g: GIF send for meshes with MeshCore Open clients.
+MeshCore Open compatibility (Radio toggle, default off): Enables keyed outbound text replies (@[Name#replyKey] body), r: reactions, and g: GIF send for meshes with MeshCore Open clients.
 Default wire remains official companion keyless @[Name] … for replies and tapbacks.

 Limitations: